View Categories

 2. Financial Sector Reforms:

-• Financial sector reforms led to the establishment of private sector banks, both Indian as well as foreign.
+• Financial sector reforms led to the establishment of private sector banks, both Indian and foreign.

 3. Liberalization of Foreign Investment:

-• Earlier, prior approval was required by foreign companies, now automatic approvals were given for FDI to flow into the country.
+• Earlier, prior approval was required by foreign companies, now, automatic approvals are given for FDI to flow into the country.

-• A high-priority and investment-intensive industries were de-licensed and could now invite up to 100% FDI including sectors such as hotel and tourism, infrastructure, software development,etc.
+• High-priority and investment-intensive industries were de-licensed and could now invite up to 100% FDI, including sectors such as hotel and tourism, infrastructure, software development,etc.

 • Use of foreign brand name or trademark was permitted for sale of goods.